Updated December 2019

 BUT… sometimes it helps to get away and really set the mood.
 What could be better than romantic overnights with a refreshing stay in a beautiful room and a quiet dinner for two?
 Here are our top picks:

-As a rule our first choice for an overnight getaway in Buffalo would be the Mansion on Delaware.
+Another good choice for an overnight getaway in Buffalo would be the Mansion on Delaware.
 This stunning architectural gem was commissioned by grain elevator magnate Charles F. Sternberg in 1863.
 The hotel offers 28 rooms/suites and amenities such as a complimentary European breakfast, complimentary cocktails in the evening, and a handsome Billiards Salon.
 With only 28 rooms getting reservations can sometimes be a challenge.
 If you’re lucky enough to score some you’ll find Merge almost across the street.
 A nice bar and an eclectic crowd, they are known for good music and healthy options but the food is as good as it is good for you.
-A short walk around the corner you’ll find two of Buffalo’s finest dining options in Buffalo Proper and The Rue Franklin.

 The Foundry Suites on Elmwood is another great boutique hotel.
 As a recently renovated retail furniture store (FWS), they offer some cool digs with a nice bar/lounge and small plates of food, but only 10 rooms.
 If you get a spot make sure to bring a few bottles of wine and order in or check out Ristorante Lombardo on Hertel or Oliver’s on Delaware for some of the best dining anywhere.